Holy Rood Church, Coombe Keynes: Architecture

 Holy Rood is built of carstone, limestone rubble and knapped flint, with limestone dressings and stone slate-covered roofs.
 It is made up of a nave, chancel, north porch and west tower with a vestry formed in its base.
-The two-stage tower has been dated to the 13th-century, as has the reinserted chancel arch.
+The two-stage tower has been dated to the 13th century, as has the reinserted chancel arch.
 Internally, the church's pine roof is made up of arch-braced trusses with stone corbels.

 The nave and chancel contain lancet windows of 13th-century style, and much of the flooring is of Purbeck stone.
 The floor of the sacrarium is laid with Poole tiles.
 The nave has a number of 18th-century floor-slabs, including to Jane (the wife of Samuel Serrell), dated 1719, Samuel Serrell, dated 1722, Mary Allner, dated 1729, Elizabeth Bewnel, dated 1753, Anna Allner (wife of James Bewnel), dated 1755, Mary Bewnel, dated 1755, James Bewnel, dated 1755/56, Anna Bewnel, dated 1787, Ann Joyce, dated 1787, and Martha (wife of Thomas Robinson), dated 1787.

 Fittings

 Most furnishings have since been removed.
 The church's pulpit of Bath stone, communion table, prayer desk and lectern were all contemporary fittings with the 1860–61 work.
 The old church's font, dating to the 13th-century, was repaired and retained.
 Rev. Newington and his wife produced a number of illuminated scrolls for the church.
 Mrs. Newington also made the original drapery for the altar and cushions for the sacrarium steps and sedilia.
 The two small windows on each side of the chancel had painted glass executed by Rev. Newington.
 They were the victims of vandalism in 1975 and the remnants are now in possession of Wool's vicar.
 In 1936, a window was added in memory of the church organist Ethel Kate Ford.
 It has since been relocated to Holy Rood Church in Wool.

 The church was in possession of a notable and rare English chalice of c.
 1500, which is made of silver, parcel-gilt.
 It has a rounded bowl, hexagonal stem, and a hexagonal knop and flared base.
 It has been suggested the chalice came from Bindon Abbey and was taken to Coombe Keynes during the Dissolution of the Monasteries.
 The chalice was loaned to the Victoria and Albert Museum in London in 1930 and a replica used in its place.
-In recent years, the chalice was returned to the parochial church council of Wool and East Stoke, and is now on loan to Dorset County Museum.
+In recent years, the chalice was returned to the parochial church council of Wool and East Stoke, and is now on loan to the Dorset Museum.

-The church's three bells are now in the possession of Dorset County Museum.
+The church's three bells are now in the possession of the Dorset Museum.
 The earliest is dated 1350 and was made by Thomas Hey, the second by John Wallis, dated 1599, and the third by Anthony Bond, dated 1636.